 In 1630 when the first settlers came to the Connecticut River valley, the Native Americans were already growing tobacco.
 By the 1700's tobacco was being exported to

 Europe.
 Needless to say tobacco has a long history in Connecticut's agriculture.
-And for the past twenty-six years the tobacco sheds that dot the landscape of the Connecticut River Valley
+And for the past forty years the tobacco sheds that dot the landscape of the Connecticut River Valley and

 transforms the farmland to a mystical landscape.